TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 3. Navigate to the `gene_count-pipeline` directory and edit the `config.json` file as follows:

     3a.
-Set variables in "run_processes" section to true for the processes you wish to execute (if you set `all` to true, then all steps will be run regardless of the values of the following variables).
+Set variables in `run_processes` section to true for the processes you wish to execute (if you set `all` to true, then all steps will be run regardless of the values of the following variables).